tienbui1508/ArtStore/README.md

 101. Update the controller to eagerly load in the get methods
 102. Shape the data to return

+## Orders and Payments

+103. Create the order components
+104. Submit the order
+105. Design the order component to display orders
+106. Create the order detailed page
+107. Update the address pipe with type guards
+108. Add a webhook to endpoint in the payments controller
+109. Use Stripe CLI to test the webhook
+110. Add SignalR to the API
+111. Add SignalR to the client
+112. Update the checkout success page
+113. Add a guard to the checkout success
+114. Add the home page component style

 # Concepts learned and practiced

 ## Repository pattern